-Category 2S - transporters who tanker human waste to the City's STWs, owners/operators of ship-to-shore pump out facilities and owners/operators of 'dump points' directly connected to sewer.

-These dischargers include: transporters who tanker human waste to the City's STWs - septic tank waste (effluent and septage), ablution block waste (blackwater and greywater), portable toilet waste, sludge from on-site aerated wastewater treatment systems (AWTS) for single households, waste from pit toilets, night soil; ship-to-shore pump out facility owners/operators - toilet waste and/or grey water; owners/operators of 'dump points' directly connected to the sewer for disposal toilet waste and/or grey water from a bus or a recreation vehicle (RV), e.g. caravan, motor home.
+Category 2S - transporters who tanker human waste to the City's sewerage treatment works (STWs), owners/operators of ship-to-shore pump out facilities and owners/operators of 'dump points' directly connected to sewer.
+These dischargers include: transporters who tanker human waste to the City's STWs - septic tank waste (effluent and septage), ablution block waste (blackwater and greywater), holding tank system, portable/chemical toilet waste, sludge from on-site aerated wastewater treatment systems (AWTS) for single households, waste from pit toilets, night soil; ship-to-shore pump out facility owners/operators - toilet waste and/or grey water; owners/operators of 'dump points' directly connected to the sewer for disposal toilet waste and/or grey water from a bus or a recreation vehicle (RV), e.g. caravan, motor home.
+These dischargers will pay usage charges that will be forwarded to waste transporter owner by an account from the City.
+If the discharger fails to comply with conditions of the approval or defaults a debtor account, access to the City's STWs may be revoked or restricted.